halsabbah10/ml-email-classifier/README.md

 # Email Classifier System

-An advanced AI-powered email classification system that automatically categorizes customer support emails using machine learning.
+An email classification system that automatically categorizes customer support emails using machine learning.
 The system provides a modern web interface, and batch processing capabilities.

 ## 🚀 Features